 - Professional Skills

 Students can take seminars first and enrol in the certificate later, applying at that time for credit for those seminars that you have completed and which meet the certificate requirements.
 However as certificate requirements are subject to change, we recommend you apply for admission as early as possible, thereby locking in the certificate requirements and ensuring your receive credit for all of your seminars.
-Certificate requirements must be completed within five years of the start date of your first seminar.
+It is strongly recommended that you complete this certificate within five years of the start date of your first seminar.

 On completion of one certificate, you may wish to pursue studies in another.

-On completion of this certificate, up to 70 hours of equivalent courses may be transferred towards certificates in Professional Management, Human Resource Management, Marketing, Public Relations Management, or Security Management.
+On completion of this certificate, up to 70 hours of equivalent courses may be transferred towards certificates in Professional Management, or Human Resource Management.
 The number of hours will vary based on certificate requirements and courses.

 This includes 40 hours to replace the course, Human Behaviour in Organizations, and up to 30 hours toward the electives requirement.

 If you wish to pursue another certificate program please complete the Application for Admission for your next certificate, and contact us requesting transfer of the equivalent course credits, or contact a student advisor for assistance at 403-220-2866.
 You must request the transfer of the equivalent courses credits to apply to your next certificate — this will not happen without your request.

 To graduate, a student must satisfy all certificate requirements:

 - Attain a "CR" in all seminars used to meet program requirements.